DirtyHairy/async-mutex/README.md

 Starting with Node 12.16 and 13.7, native ES6 style imports are supported.

 **WARNING:** Node 13 versions < 13.2.0 fail to import this package correctly.
-Node 12 and earlier are fine, as are newer versions of node 13.
+Node 12 and earlier are fine, as are newer versions of Node 13.

 ## Importing